-Customers move a frequently. page 200 ow-income customers re more transient and nerefore there could be large number of articipating customers who could close their account when they Ensure there is a pool of custo available that meet the selectic criteria to receive home energy reports who can be added to the program should closed accound drops become too high. on Y he --------------------------------------- -- --- ---------------
+Customers move frequently.
+Low-income customers are more transient and therefore there could be a large number of participating customers who could close their account when they move. • Ensure there is a pool of customers available that meet the selection criteria to receive home energy reports who can be added to the program should closed account drops become too high. ------------------------------- -- ---